Michael Chavez and Sudhanshu Palsule explore why it’s important for leaders at all levels to continually define and redefine their purpose.

 It may have come to prominence in the wake of the last financial crash, but purpose is here to stay.
 It provides a stable point of reference for leaders in today’s volatile, uncertain, complex world.
 As the world shifts around us, knowing what we stand for is priceless: with shared purpose, we can build businesses that are truly agile and can operate at pace, freed from 20th-century models of management that date from an industrial age.
 Rehumanizing leadership, and remembering that we are purposeful beings, is at the heart of business success.

-— Michael Chavez is chief executive of Duke Corporate Education.
+— Michael Chavez is global managing director of Duke Corporate Education.
 Sudhanshu Palsule is an award-winning educator, CEO adviser and leadership guide.
-Their book, Rehumanizing Leadership, will be out in October 2019 (LID Publishing).
+Their book, Rehumanizing Leadership, is now available in the UK and will be available in the US starting March 2020.
 An adapted version of this article appeared on the Dialogue Review website.